First, some context:

 We share extensive insights on how to limit clerical errors in this piece.
 Some of those hacks include double-checking numbers and totals before requesting authorization for a transaction.
 Bring your outgoing transaction management staff up to speed with order fulfillment best practices to avoid unnecessary human errors.

-Knowing about these rookie merchant errors and putting in the work to limit them is the first step in preventing chargebacks.
+Knowing about these rookie merchant errors and putting in the work to limit them is the first step in preventing chargebacks using chargeback prevention alerts.
 But that does not guarantee an absence of chargebacks, as we already intimated earlier.
-The uptick in e-commerce growth comes with an equal rise in chargebacks.
+The uptick in e-commerce business growth comes with an equal rise in effective chargebacks management.
 And research shows that customers that successfully file and won a chargeback dispute are nine times more likely to initiate another one.

-That’s why companies like Chargeflow give merchants tools that help them alleviate the nightmare.
-Chargeflow enables e-commerce entrepreneurs to develop their brands, support their consumers, and produce better products without having chargebacks stunt their progress.
+That’s why companies like Chargeflow give high-risk merchants tools that help them alleviate the nightmare.
+Chargeflow chargeback technologies enables e-commerce entrepreneurs to develop their brands, support their consumers, and produce better products without having chargebacks stunt their progress.